 One of the first difference is that in the novel, the list is found in the shoe of an old Catholic Priest, Father Gorman.
 Secondly, and more importantly, Eastbrook does not find his name on the list.
 And neither does Osborne’s name feature in the list.

-In the novel, Osborne makes use of information from a research organization called Customers’ Reactions Classified (CRC), to find out details about them that usually include their address and the products they use.
+In the novel, Osborne makes use of information from a research organization called Customers’ Reactions Classified (CRC) to find out details about them, which usually include their address and the products they use.
 He then poisoned each victim’s product with thallium based on this information.
 In the series, Osborne poisons the victim’s water.

 Osborne is also a retired chemist in the novel, which makes more sense in relation to thallium poisoning.
 Similarly, Eastbrook in the novel is not an antique dealer but a historian and writer.
 Thomasina in the book is not Eastbrook’s mistress, but just someone he comes across.
 In fact, the novel has another crucial character called Ginger, who eventually becomes Eastbrooks’ fiance.